Takashiidobe/notes/src/papers/classics-of-cs/a-behavioral-notion-of-subtyping.md

 ---
-title: "A Behavioral Notion of Subtyping"
+title: A Behavioral Notion of Subtyping date created: Friday, May 12th 2023, 5:07:55 pm date modified: Saturday, December 7th 2024, 8:35:04 pm
 ---

+# A Behavioral Notion of Subtyping

 Behavioral subtyping is the principle that subclasses should satisfy the expectations of clients accessing subclass objects through references of